mjmlab/protocols/mariner-library-in-v-fischeri.md

 - Discard supernatant and resuspend in 200uL LBS.
 - Pipet 4 x 50mL onto LBS-Erm5 and distribute with rolling beads.
 Let sit at 25C for 1-3 days.

-*The protocol may be paused here, and repeated for multiple rounds of mating.
+*The protocol may be paused here, and repeated up until this point for multiple rounds of mating.
 Plating onto antibiotic selection plates (Day 3) must be done on the same day for all rounds of matings.

 ## Day 3: Plate mating spots onto selection plates.
 - For each 15mL Falcon tube containing 15mL of mating spot solution, pipet 1.5mL into a clean, sterile eppendorf tube.
 - Centrifuge at 9000rpm for 1 minute.
 Discard supernatant.
 - Resuspend each pellet with 250uL LBS.
-- Plate 5 x 50uL onto LBS-Erm5 plates.
+- Plate 5 x 50uL onto LBS-Erm plates.
 Distribute with rolling beads.
+Pool any leftover solution and plate 50uL at a time onto a separate batch of LBS-Erm plates.
 - Let sit at 25C for 1-2 days.
-If completed on a Friday, can sit at room temperature until Monday.
+If completed on a Friday, plates can sit at room temperature until Monday.

 ## Swab colonies